OsmosysSoftware/php-lint-workflow-guide/README.md

 This repository serves as an example PHP project with the CI setup done for performing linting and code analysis as part of PHP coding standards check.

-This project is based on the Symfony framework and the configuration for the CI workflow is defined in `.github/workflows/php-lint.yml`.
+This project is based on the Symfony (v6.3) framework and created on a system with PHP 8.2.

+The configuration for the CI workflow, PHPCS and Phan are in the following files:

+- `.github/workflows/php-lint.yml`: Configuration for the CI workflow
+- `.phan/config.php`: Configuration for Phan
+- `.phpcs.xml`: Configuration for PHPCS